-City Panoramic, October 2008.
-My one and only trip to Morocco was a speedy affair, at least by my standards; with just over two weeks to take in a selective route that included Marrakech, The Atlas mountains and Essaouria.
-But our first port of call was the city of Casablanca and its breathtaking Hassan II Mosque.
-Leaving the main show for last, we found plenty of warmup acts to keep us entertained in the meanwhile.
+October 2008.
+My one and only trip to Morocco was a speedy affair by my standards.
+I had just over two weeks to work my way around some of the country’s key locations.
+The first port of call was the city of Casablanca and its stunning Hassan II mosque.
 This city panoramic was taken on the viewing balcony of Casablanca Cathedral (Eglise Sacré-Cœur).
-Built in the 1930s, the building is a beguiling mix of European and Moroccan design, while gaining access to the private roof was as simple as tipping the guy at the door.
+Built in the 1930s, the structure is a beguiling mix of European and Moroccan design, while gaining access to the private roof was as simple as tipping the guy at the door.

-The Old Medina, October 2008.
+October 2008.
 Moroccan markets are always lively, colorful affairs punctuated by the smells of sizzling meat, sharp spices and piping hot fresh mint tea.
 In this respect Casablanca’s labyrinthine market quarter holds its own.
 In stark contrast to the frenzy of Marrakech, here you won’t be hassled into buying anything and indeed it’s entirely plausible that you won’t even see another tourist.
 I particularly loved the fruit and vegetable stalls, where the goods in question were presented like carefully constructed works of art.
-Indifferent to my presence, I received little more than curious glances and friendly smiles from the local vendors.
-As laid back as it all is, one has to be careful with taking pictures; always ask for permission for someone to be in your shot.
+Indifferent to my presence, I received little more than the odd curious glance and friendly smile from local vendors.